Dorison/vulhub-terraform/README.md

 ## 🚀 Future Improvements
 - Support for multiple simultaneous deployments
 - Integration with security scanning tools like Nikto, Nmap
+- This repository will be used to build a vulnerable pentest lab in the cloud.
 ---

 > This project is intended for **educational and testing purposes** only.
 Do not expose vulnerable instances to the public without proper firewall rules or protections.